EpicGamesExt/BlenderTools/docs/send2ue/preferences/paths.md

 This makes the immediate parent collection the name of the asset.

+### Use collections as folders:

+This uses the collection hierarchy in your scene as sub folders from the specified mesh folder in your unreal project.

 ### Mesh Folder (Unreal):

 This is the mesh import path.
 All your static and skeletal meshes will be imported to this location in your open unreal project.